ClaireGuerin/coding-challenge-hanno/README.md

 ## Roadmap

+The next immediate challenge is to synchronise the grid visual (ecological time) and the vigilance level figure (generation time).
 A full GUI would eventually be useful.
 In later steps, testing for compatibility with other OS and distros would be ideal.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.